3 min read

 With Forex it is important to understand that tick volumes are still just a proxy for real volumes and your competitive edge in the market cannot be built upon proxy indicators for true momentum.

-Basic Cues
+Basic Volume Cues

-On the contrary, if price is trading in the opposite direction (such as pulling back while in a strong uptrend) the move should be associated with lower trading volumes: both in terms of real order flow, as well as tick volumes (price should be moving rather slowly covering a lower tick count per period).
+On the contrary, if the price is trading in the opposite direction (such as pulling back while in a strong uptrend) the move should be associated with lower trading volumes: both in terms of real order flow, as well as tick volumes (price should be moving rather slowly covering a lower tick count per period).

 Staying within the context of what I just said, how exactly should a true breakout from a vivid chart pattern look via tick volumes?
-If you said big volume bars indicating strong momentum, you are right!
+If you said big volume bars indicate strong momentum, you are right!
 Would you be worried about a possible fake breakout if volume bars did not print higher at a breakout point?
-I’d likely be biting my nails off if I was in a breakout trade at the point.
+I’d likely be biting my nails off if I was in a breakout trade at that point.

 Let’s put this into perspective and throw some sense into what I have just said.